 - 1. The emission levels (as concentrations and/or (specific) loads if available; see Section 3.3.1) of pollutants emitted, making a distinction between channelled (e.g. stack) emissions and non-channelled (e.g. diffuse/fugitive) emissions as well as an indication of whether emissions under other than normal operating conditions (such as start-up and shutdown operations, leaks, malfunctions, momentary stoppages and the definitive cessation of operations) are included.
 For specific load data, the product referred to should be clearly defined.
-This information should be submitted together with the relevant reference information indicated in Section 5.4.7. - An indication of whether the gas effluents are treated in a central waste gas treatment plant located on site or off site. - An indication of the sources (e.g. unit processes) of both diffuse/fugitive and stack emissions.

-Information on loads (e.g. mass of pollutants released per year) may assist in identifying priorities on pollution reduction.

-- 4. Flue-gas flow rate. - Reference conditions (e.g. concentration data will refer to dry waste gases - if not, this will be indicated and the reference oxygen content will be mentioned, if applicable). - 6.
-An indication of the techniques used (including both the technology used and the way in which the installations are designed, built, maintained, operated and decommissioned) to prevent, and where this is not practicable, to reduce emissions to air. - The quantity of pollutant(s) before and after the (abatement) technique(s) in order to determine abatement efficiency(ies). - Information on conditions/circumstances hampering the use of the (abatement) technique at full capacity and/or necessitating full or partial bypassing of the (abatement) technique and measures taken to restore full (abatement) capacity.
+This information should be submitted together with the relevant reference information indicated in Section 5.4.7. - 2.
+An indication of whether the gas effluents are treated in a central waste gas treatment plant located on site or off site. - 3.
+An indication of the sources (e.g. unit processes) of both diffuse/fugitive and stack emissions. - 4.
+Flue-gas flow rate. - 5.
+Reference conditions (e.g. concentration data will refer to dry waste gases if not, this will be indicated and the reference oxygen content will be mentioned, if applicable). - 6.
+An indication of the techniques used (including both the technology used and the way in which the installations are designed, built, maintained, operated and decommissioned) to prevent, and where this is not practicable, to reduce emissions to air. - 7.
+The quantity of pollutant(s) before and after the (abatement) technique(s) in order to determine abatement efficiency(ies). - 8.
+Information on conditions/circumstances hampering the use of the (abatement) technique at full capacity and/or necessitating full or partial bypassing of the (abatement) technique and measures taken to restore full (abatement) capacity.